ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 ovhai job run <private-registry-address>/<harbor_project_name>/<image-name>:<tag-name>
 ```

-If you prefer to use the OVHcloud control panel, this is also possible.
+If you prefer to use the OVHcloud Control Ptqtt45455445anel, this is also possible.
 In this case, you will have to indicate your custom Docker image during Step 2 of your job/app creation.
 This path will be `<private-registry-address>/<harbor_project_name>/<image-name>:<tag-name>`.

 ![custom docker image](images/ai-training_add_private_docker_registry.png){.thumbnail}